Pope Francis’ Backing of Same-Sex Union is Too Little Too Late – Liberal Article

 The Catholic Church has been over-exerting their influence on personal matters for centuries.
 This behaviour is both irresponsible and immoral for an institution that has over 1.2 billion members worldwide because it reinforces outdated concepts of sexuality in society.

 This is why I’m struggling to be overjoyed by what Pope Francis has said.
 I am relieved for the people that have previously suffered at the hands of the Church’s condemnations.
 But at the same time, I won’t forget how much damage has already been caused.
 I also won’t forget the fact that they continue to categorise homosexuals as sinful.
 For many, this is a soul-crushing condemnation of their character.

-To make matters worse, as Hannah says, this scornful behaviour exists within an institution where child abuse is rife.
+To make matters worse this scornful behaviour exists within an institution where child abuse is rife.
 It’s unbelievable that those inside the Vatican peddling bigotry and homophobia aren’t lost in a maze of their own hypocrisy.

 Written by Senior Labour Writer, Jack Rolfe

 A Bizarre Move – A Conservative Response

 In responding to the question, “Is this a good move?”, I am torn between two arguments:(1) I am an earnest proponent of gay rights: I simply have no idea why it is anyone’s business to outlaw what consenting adults do with their affections.
 On the other hand (2) the dilution of Christianity does not do anyone any favours.

 To expand on the latter point, I think the ‘liberalisation’ of Christianity is a strange move.
 It seems as though there is an attempt to make things current so as to attract more of a following.
 The impetus for this, I suppose, is that the number of adherents in the West has fallen off a cliff.